 In July 2021, the BPU established a new successor solar incentive program.
-This Administratively Determined Incentive Program, which we refer to as SREC IIs, provides administratively set incentives for net metered residential projects and net metered non-residential projects of 5 MW or less.
+This Administratively Determined Incentive Program which we refer to as SREC IIs, provides administratively set incentives for net metered residential projects and net metered non-residential projects of 5 MW or less.
+RECs generated through the production of electricity under this program are known as SREC IIs.

-In December 2022, the BPU established the Competitive Solar Incentive Program, which ~~will provide~~ ~~provides~~ incentives to larger solar facilities.
+In December 2022, the BPU established the Competitive Solar Incentive Program, which provides incentives to larger solar facilities.
 It is open to qualifying grid supply solar facilities, non-residential net metered solar installations with a capacity greater than 5MW, and eligible grid supply solar facilities installed in combination with energy storage.
 Pricing is determined based on a competitive bid solicitation process.

-REC activity during the ~~three~~ six months ended, consisted of the following:
+REC activity during the six nine months ended, consisted of the following: